blake1ward/lisaskates/_posts/2018-03-07-Jagger-what-is-tampa-what-is-style.md

 10. Frontside flip quarter
 11. Nollie nose slide

 On paper, that's a seriously impressive list.
 I guess one way I define style is board control, and I think that list demonstrates an advanced level of board control.
 I also think that the environment and occasion work to define style as well, so the contest format necessitates tech skating, as it is proven to win.
 The whole point of a contest is to win, even Tampa.
 I believe you are deceived if you think the point of the contest was to look cool.
 The contestant's sponsorships want them to *win*.
-And your tuning into a heavily sponsored event.
+And you're tuning into a heavily sponsored event.

 Also, the last time I saw a switch back tail in a long line, Miles Silvas was in an Adidas ad.
 IIRC, it was the trick that a lot of folks used to defend his line that had similar characteristics to Jagger's (hopping off the board a few times).